 How Can I Increase My BMR After Dieting?

-The best way to increase BMR after dieting is to eat high-quality protein-dense foods, perform regular resistance and strength training with progressive overload and incorporate more advanced diet techniques like calorie cycling or carb cycling, where you alternate your calorie intake.
+The best way to increase BMR after dieting is to eat high-quality protein-dense foods, perform regular resistance and strength training with progressive overload, and incorporate more advanced diet techniques like calorie cycling or carb cycling, where you alternate your calorie intake.

 The easiest way to increase BMR after dieting is to maintain your lean body mass (strength training and protein intake) and alternate your low-calorie days with high-calorie days (calorie cycling).

 Calorie cycling is a way to trick the metabolism and continue to get the results.
-You follow a diet model where you are on a calorie deficit for few days followed by higher calorie days.
+You follow a diet model where you are on a calorie deficit for a few days followed by higher calorie days.

 - If your BMR is 1400 then to lose weight you can eat around 1400 calories.
-This will create a calorie deficit and with a properly balanced diet that contains protein, veggies, fruits starches, and fats, you can maintain calorie restriction until you reach your desired weight.
+This will create a calorie deficit and with a properly balanced diet that contains protein, veggies, fruit starches, and fats, you can maintain calorie restriction until you reach your desired weight.

-- The prolonged and too extreme calorie deficit can lead to metabolic adaptations and cause a weight loss plateau.
+- The prolonged and extreme calorie deficit can lead to metabolic adaptations and cause a weight loss plateau.
 In that case, strategies like calorie cycling and carb cycling can be used to trick the metabolism to continue the results, without hitting the plateau.